-The issue with this is that most video ads are clickable, and if a user clicks a video ad the ad will stop while the user goes to the destination website.
-So when someone clicks a video ad, despite the ad arguably doing it’s job and creating traffic for the site, it will harm the metric that some advertisers want – % watched.
+The issue with this is that most video ads are clickable.
+If a user clicks a video ad, the ad will stop while the user goes to the destination website.
+So when someone clicks a video ad, despite the ad arguably doing its job and creating traffic for the site, it will harm the metric that some advertisers want – % watched.

 Pre-Roll / VOD Advice for Site Owners

 If you have video or flash game content on your site then we highly recommend you look into providing pre-roll advertising.
-The CPM for pre-roll ads is generally much higher than other forms of online ad and so could be a comparatively great earner for you.
+The CPM for pre-roll ads is generally much higher than other forms of online ads and so could be a comparatively great earner for you.

 If you sign up with an ad network however they will likely help you through your setup, so it’s a good idea to take a look at them.
-A couple reasonable video networks to get you started are YouTube Video Ads and BrightRoll.
+A couple of reasonable video networks to get you started are YouTube Video Ads and BrightRoll.

 Pre-Roll / VOD Advice for Ad Buyers